 Gorghi Tondi’s Grillodoro (★★★★★) is one of Sicily’s most unusual wines because it comes from one of Sicily’s most unusual vineyards.

-Located on the Gorghi Tondi estate near Mazara del Vallo on the western coast of Sicily, the small vineyard of Grillo grapes dedicated to this wine often develops botrytis, also known as noble rot.
+Located on the Gorghi Tondi estate near Mazara del Vallo on the western coast of Sicily, the small vineyard dedicated to this wine often develops botrytis, also known as noble rot.
 This beneficial gray fungus forms only under humid conditions, such as the climate you’d expect in Bordeaux, Tokaj or the Mosel — not in Sicily.

 I recently walked through this vineyard just as the Grillo grapes were nearing perfect ripeness.
 The Straight of Sicily is merely a quarter mile away, providing just enough of a humid kiss to allow noble rot to form.
 But creating a wine with botrytis was not Gorghi Tondi’s original intent.
 It just happened by chance, and Agronomist Salvatore Lamia showed me how several factors beautifully converge in that one spot.